Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 Knowledge control

-according to the teaching units: Final exam, continuous exam, oral exam.
-The UE projects and internships are evaluated according to specific continuous assessment methods: a written report/thesis and an oral presentation before a jury.
+according to teaching units: Final assessment, continuous assessment, oral.
+Projects and internships are assessed on the basis of specific continuous assessment procedures: a written report/thesis and an oral presentation before a jury.

 Read more

-M1 specific to 4th year pharmacy students, research stream, to focus training on skills not covered in their previous curriculum
+M1 specific to 4th-year research pharmacy students, to focus training on skills not covered in their previous curriculum

 Read more